erizov/Professor/semester_5/lecture_29_nlp_advanced/glove/README.md

 ## Introduction

-Glove is glove is a fundamental algorithm.
+Glove is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Glove is essential for building performant and scalable applications.